 How do I download the official Army PRT mobile application?

-The Army PRT app is available on both iOS and Android platforms.
+The Army PRT app is readily available for both iOS and Android devices.

 Can you explain the standards that need to be met for Army PRT?

-Generally, you’ll need to meet minimum requirements in push-ups, sit-ups, and a two-mile run.
+Generally, you’ll need to meet minimum criteria for push-ups, sit-ups, and the two-mile run.

 What does PRT stand for in the context of military physical training?

-Which field manual should I refer to for in-depth understanding of Army PRT?
+Which field manual should I refer to for an in-depth understanding of Army PRT?

-This manual covers all aspects of the program, including exercise descriptions, training principles, and implementation guidelines.
+Your definitive reference for Army PRT is Field Manual 7-22, which details all aspects of the program, including exercise instructions, training principles, and implementation guidance.